 If you don't have a power bank yet and decide to buy one, please don't go for the ultra-cheap ones.
 I know it's tempting but I've gotten a lot of cheap ones over the years as presents at events and such and they either never work or die before your phone isn't even fully charged yet.

 I've been using a Lemar power bank for years (Yes, for years again.
 Good stuff lasts :)) and can still get three or four full charges out of it.
 I'm sure they've produced even better power bank since I got mine, so here are some that I think look decent and are recommended by other people too.

-Clothing, electronics, luggage… those were all things dad and I could easily think of when making our own lists of what to bring in Iceland in winter.
-But then there are also a few things we learned would’ve made our trip a bit easier while we were there.
+Clothing, electronics, luggage, … those were all things dad and I could easily think of when making our own lists of what to bring to Iceland in winter.
+But then there are also a few things we learned would've made our trip a bit easier while we were there.

 Even the best hiking shoes for Iceland will slip away on an icy surface and while it wasn't that cold when we were there, we did get a taste of how slippery the paths can get at Thingvellir National Park.
 Unlike what you might think, not all paths to the natural sights in Iceland are cleared in winter and if it is freezing, crampons (also known as stabilicers or ice cleats) are a must.

 At Thingvellir, dad didn't feel comfortable to walk up to the waterfall with me because it was so slippery and I saw some people fall.
 I managed to get up there but there was this lady who had crampons on and she walked up there as if walking on grass.